seyma-tas/seyma-tas.github.io/_posts/2020-04-20-making_jointplots_with_seaborn.markdown

 ## Load the seaborn tips dataset

 We’ll be using inbuilt dataset provided by seaborn named **tips**.
-Tips dataset is about the tips given to the servers by customers in the early 90s for one a half month.
+Tips dataset is about the tips given to the servers by customers in the early 90s for one and half month.
 This dataset is very suitable to show all the wonderful properties of Seaborn.
 There is a built in method to load the dataset in Seaborn library.
 Let's use this method and get the dataset.

 ```